linyinfeng/angrr/README.md

 If you are a heavy user of [nix-direnv](https://github.com/nix-community/nix-direnv), you might find that auto GC roots of projects that haven't been accessed for a long time won't be automatically removed, preventing old store paths from being garbage collected.

-This tool deletes such temporary GC roots based on the **modification time** of their symbolic link targets.
-Combined with the direnv module that automatically touches the GC roots in the project directory before loading `.envrc`, the tool can precisely remove direnv GC roots that haven't been **accessed** for a long time.

-Starting from version `0.2`, angrr can also manage profile GC roots (for example, system profile and user Nix profiles) in addition to temporary roots created by direnv or `nix build`.
-Both temporary root policies and profile policies are **highly configurable**.
+This tool helps clean up old Nix GC roots based on configurable policies.

+**Features**:

+1. Clean profile generations (system, nix-darwin, nix-env, nix profile, home-manager, ...)
+2. Clean temporary roots (nix-direnv/nix-build/nix build, ...)
+3. **Highly configurable** policies
+4. **Set and forget**

 ⚠️**Note**: